benders5e/benders5e/airbender.md

 |20th | +5 | +30 ft.  | 1d10 |200/400| 10| 6 | Detachment
 </div>

-### Unarmored Movement
-Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
-This bonus increases when you reach certain levels, as shown in the class table.

-You also learn to use your bending to steer your glider.
-Your flying speed is equal to your ground speed.
-See the Glider description (in the "Equipment" section) for more details about using your glider.

-### Airbending Forms
-At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
-With training, you are able to learn particular forms that combine martial arts and airbending to carry out more sophisticated attacks.

 You learn one form from the list at the end of this class description.
 The number of forms you know increases with level and is shown in the Airbender Table.
 Each time you learn a new form you may also replace one form you already know with another one.

 Every time you take the Attack action on your turn, you have a certain amount of *chi* at your disposal (indicated by the "Chi per Attack" column of the class table).
 You can distribute your chi among basic bending attacks or regular bending (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).
 You can use each form a maximum of once per turn.